fibercrypto/skycoin-wiki/BrainWallet.md

 The standard should allow a person to commit a wallet seed to paper, by hand and place the seed within a safe for long term cold storage.
 The standard should also allow individuals to commit the seed to memory if required.

+## Graphical Wallet Representations

+This is a proposal for a wallet "sigil" format for storing deterministic wallet seeds that
+- is easy to commit to paper by hand
+- can be committed to memory
+- has level of redundancy/error correction

 ## Standard Definition

 This is a visual standard for representing 256 bit wallet seeds in a visual format that can be committed to memory.
 The format is designed to be easy to remember and has built in redundancy to allow for error correction.